akramahR/AlterDomusApp/README.md

 ## Design
 ![My Image](design.png)

 * In this project clean architecture guidelines have been followed and so core does not depend on any other project through dependency inversion.
 All the components in the project depend on abstractions.
-Apart from this all other projects communicate together through contracts exposed by core and do not directly call each other.
+Apart from this all other projects communicate together through adapters/interfaces exposed by core and do not directly call each other.

-* Note:No project should use contracts other than those defined by core or it's own at any point in development.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>